NARESHDC/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 ![Screenshot 2023-12-20 175352](https://github.com/NARESHDC/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/assets/149348388/3f1945a4-d4b0-4314-b8a8-f0b899303f8f)

-##RESULT
+### Result:

 To design a half adder and full adder circuit and verify its truth table in Quartus using Verilog programming.

-### Result: